October 28, 2021 7:00 p.m.

-Small classes allow teachers to get to know students and help students succeed.
+Small classes allow teachers to connect with students and help build community within the school.

 Doug Fullington ’86